JacobMcFarlane/nt_ds_challenge/README.md

 Follow the instructions for your OS here to install Conda https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation

-Requirements can be installed by running these commands in a CLI
+Clone the repo and from the base directory requirements can be installed via:
-"""conda env create --name <name> --file nt_env.txt"""
+'''conda env create --name <name> --file nt_env.txt'''

-"""conda activate <name>"""
+'''conda activate <name>'''

-Them activate jupyter lab and navigate to the file.
+Then activate jupyter lab and navigate to the file.